AlbertVilaCalvo/FullStack-Node-React-Recipe-REST/README.md

 npm start
 ```

+## Email account setup

+Sending emails requires creating an account at https://ethereal.email.
+Click the 'Create Ethereal Account' button and copy-paste the user and password to the `.env` file environment variables `EMAIL_USER` and `EMAIL_PASSWORD`.

+You can view the emails at https://ethereal.email/messages.
+URLs to view each email sent are also logged at the server console.

 ## Git pre-commit hook to run Prettier, ESLint and TypeScript checks on every commit

 To run Prettier and ESLint on every commit, run `cp pre-commit .git/hooks`.